-The Chicamacomico Life-Saving Station is the nation’s largest and most complete existing example of the life-saving stations that were built along the Atlantic coast in the late 19th century to attend to shipwrecks and to rescue survivors.
-The 1874 Station was the first operational Life-Saving station built in North Carolina, serving until 1954.
+Chicamacomico Life-Saving Station is the nation’s largest and most complete existing example of the U.S. Life-Saving Service stations that were built along the Atlantic coast in the late 19th century to attend to shipwrecks and rescue survivors.
+The 1874 Station was the first operational station built in North Carolina, serving until 1954.
 Chicamacomico has been partially restored, thanks to numerous volunteers who formed a nonprofit organization to save it, and it is now a fine museum and historic site; all structures are original buildings.

-On a visit here you’ll see the 1874 Station, the 1911 Station, two cookhouses, water tanks and cistern, a stable, a tractor shed, the smaller boathouse (now the Visitors Center) and a village home built in 1907.
-In the museum, you’ll learn about the U.S. Life-Saving Service and some of the rescues that occurred here.
-Artifacts, uniforms, rescue equipment, displays and video presentations abound, and self-guided tours help complete your knowledge of place and history.
+On a visit here you’ll see the 1874 Station, the 1911 Station, two cookhouses, water tanks and a cistern, a stable, a tractor shed, the smaller boathouse and a village home built in 1907.
+In the museum you’ll learn about the U.S. Life-Saving Service and some of the rescues that occurred here.
+Artifacts, uniforms, rescue equipment, displays, video presentations and self-guided tours help complete your knowledge of place and history.
 These stations have many stories to tell.
-Life-Saving crews at Chicamacomico performed many daring rescues, including one of the greatest rescues of WWI, that of the British tanker Mirlo in 1918.
+Life-saving crews at Chicamacomico performed many daring rescues, including one of the greatest rescues of WWI, that of the British tanker Mirlo in 1918.
 When the Mirlo was sunk by the German submarine U-117, Chicamacomico’s crew rescued 42 of 51 British sailors.
 The gift shop is full of unique nautical items and works by local craftspeople plus books and old-fashioned toys.